 The company currently has 106 dealerships around Australia.
 How many will be selling Honda cars by July 2021 has not been confirmed.

 Honda blamed the weak Australian dollar, uncertainty surrounding emissions regulations and electrification, and the crowded car market for its decision to scale back local operations.

 Some existing Honda dealers are expected to carry on without a sales arm, acting instead as satellite service centres.

 Those selling cars will no longer be able to undercut each other on price – all cars will instead wear a non-negotiable price tag set by Honda Australia, and dealers will be rewarded for each sale by head office.

 Dealers will no longer buy cars from Honda before on-selling them to customers.
 Stock will instead be centrally owned and distributed by head office.

 Honda has operated under the same model since 2000 in New Zealand, albeit serving a smaller market.

 Hyundai luxury brand Genesis operates a similar setup in Australia, but it sold just 103 cars in 2019 – compared to the 43,868 managed by Honda.

-Honda expects its Australian volume to fall significantly once the dealer reshuffle is complete.
+Honda expects its Australian volume to fall as it undergoes the the changes.